Categories

 Samuel Cooper Confederate General: Final Years and Legacy

 Life after the war was not kind to Samuel Cooper.
-Stripped of his wealth and property, he returned to Alexandria, where he lived in reduced circumstances at his former estate, known as “Wilderness,” near the Virginia Theological Seminary.
-Cooper’s original home, known as Cameron, had been destroyed during the war.
-Union soldiers called it “Traitor’s Hill” due to Cooper’s defection to the Confederacy.
+Stripped of his wealth and property, he returned to Alexandria, where he lived in reduced circumstances.
+His original home, known as Cameron, had been destroyed during the war.
+Union soldiers nicknamed the site “Traitor’s Hill” in response to Cooper’s defection to the Confederacy.
 The site was leveled to make way for the construction of Fort Williams, one of the forts that formed part of the Defenses of Washington, built to protect Alexandria and the capital during the Civil War.
-After the destruction of his home, Cooper resided in what had once been his slave quarters, relying on the generosity of friends such as W.M.
-Corcoran and former Confederates like Robert E. Lee to make ends meet.
+After the destruction of his home, Cooper was housed by friends in a house known as the “Wilderness” at the Virginia Theological Seminary.

 Despite his significant contributions to both the U.S. and Confederate Armies, Cooper never regained his United States citizenship.
 In 1866, his name appeared in Harper’s History of the Great Rebellion, where he was labeled a traitor—an indication of the lingering divisions in post-war America.